Skip to main content

 Mimbres Pottery and Mogollon Archaeology

 The Mimbres people of the Mogollon culture produced some of the most artistically sophisticated pottery in prehistoric North America — black-on-white bowls with extraordinary naturalistic figures that are reproduced on everything from museum posters to coffee cups worldwide.
 The scholarly literature about Mimbres pottery and the Mogollon culture is genuinely collectible among archaeologists, art historians, and Southwest collectors.
 Early excavation reports by Harriet and C.B.
 Cosgrove, the Swartz Ruin and NAN Ranch reports, Steven LeBlanc's comprehensive studies, and the art historical work of J.J.
 Brody on Mimbres imagery all carry consistent collector value.
 WNMU's Mimbres Cultural Heritage program has also produced institutional publications worth evaluating.
-If you have a collection with Mimbres or Southwest archaeology material, I want to see it.
+If you have Mimbres or Southwest archaeology material, send photos and I'll tell you what's collectible and where it belongs.

 WNMU Faculty and Academic Collections

 Western New Mexico University has been educating students since 1893, and when professors retire or estates are settled, specialized academic collections come available.
 WNMU faculty in the humanities, social sciences, education, and sciences have built libraries that often extend well beyond their primary disciplines into the regional history, natural history, and cultural literature of the Southwest.
 The university's connections to the Mimbres heritage, the Gila Wilderness, and the cultural communities of Grant County mean that even faculty in seemingly unrelated fields often hold Southwest-specific material with genuine collector interest.
-I evaluate WNMU-area academic libraries on their merits — specialized texts in demand are worth cash, general textbooks are donation material.
+I evaluate WNMU-area academic libraries on their merits — specialized texts in demand are resold to fund the operation, general textbooks are donated or recycled.

 Hot Springs Culture and Alternative Wellness Literature

 Truth or Consequences has drawn wellness seekers, artists, and alternative community members since long before it changed its name from Hot Springs in 1950.
 The literature that accumulates in T or C households reflects a community that reads eclectically and seriously: natural health and alternative medicine texts, hot springs guides, intentional community and back-to-the-land literature, New Age and wellness publishing from the 1970s and 1980s, art books and exhibition catalogs from the local arts scene, and the broader culture of engaged reading that characterizes the town's alternative community.
 Some of the early wellness and natural living publications from the 1970s and 1980s have genuine collector audiences, particularly the more obscure small-press publications.
-I buy this material and evaluate it on its merits.
+This material is welcome at NMLP's free Albuquerque drop-off if you're heading that way, and worth showing to a specialist if you'd rather sell it.

 Ranching and Borderlands History

 The ranching culture of Grant County — the big outfits that ran cattle through the Mimbres Valley, along the Gila River, and into the borderlands with Mexico — has generated a body of regional history and memoir that carries consistent collector value in the Western Americana market.
-I also buy the borderlands literature that reflects Grant County's position at the intersection of the U.S. and Mexico: smuggling history, immigration narratives, Mexican border culture, and the social history of the international line that has divided families and defined communities for two centuries.
+The borderlands literature that reflects Grant County's position at the intersection of the U.S. and Mexico is just as welcome at NMLP's free Albuquerque drop-off: smuggling history, immigration narratives, Mexican border culture, and the social history of the international line that has divided families and defined communities for two centuries.
 The Reserve and Catron County ranching literature adds another dimension — the remote rangeland communities of western New Mexico have their own distinct history and literature.

 Or text photos of your collection for a quick preliminary assessment.

-How It Works: Selling Books from the Silver City Area
+Your Options: Selling or Donating Books from the Silver City Area

 1

 Tell me what you have.
-"About 500 books, mostly mining engineering and geology from my father's career at Chino, plus some Apache history and Southwest nature writing" is exactly the kind of description I need.
-Text me a few photos of the shelves if you can — for technical libraries and Apache history collections especially, a decent photo can tell me a great deal before I make the drive.
+"About 500 books, mostly mining engineering and geology from my father's career at Chino, plus some Apache history and Southwest nature writing" is exactly the kind of description that helps.
+Text a few photos of the shelves if you can — for technical libraries and Apache history collections especially, a decent photo tells me a great deal, and I can tell you what's likely valuable and where it belongs.

 2